 Writing and research assignments often urge students to consult as many sources, and as many kinds of sources, as possible.
-These requirements are not necessarily unsound, but students may believe that the mere number or variety of their sources is more important (or even as important) than how well they use them in their texts.
-Joseph Bizup's BEAM framework focuses students' attention directly on what they should be doing with the materials they read and introduce into their texts.*
+But students may believe that the mere number or variety of their sources is more important (or even as important) than how well they use them in their texts.
+Joseph Bizup's BEAM framework focuses students' attention directly on what they might do with the materials they read and introduce into their texts.*

 *Bizup, J. (2008).
 BEAM: A rhetorical vocabulary for teaching research-based writing.
 Rhetoric Review, 27(1), 72-86.
 DOI: 10.1080/07350190701738858.